Dallas man arrested at White House after alleged threats

-The Secret Service says a Dallas man has been arrested at the White House after he reportedly traveled to Washington intending to kill "all white police" at the executive mansion.
+A Dallas man was arrested Monday at the White House after he reportedly traveled to Washington intending to kill "all white police" at the executive mansion.

-The agency says in a statement that an alert had been issued by the Montgomery County Police Department in Maryland to be on the lookout for Michael Arega.
+The Secret Service said in a statement that an alert had been issued by the Montgomery County Police Department in Maryland to be on the lookout for Michael Arega.

 Officers spotted him on the north side of Pennsylvania Avenue near Lafayette Park.

-He has been taken to the District of Columbia's Metropolitan Police Department, where charges are pending.
+He was taken to the District of Columbia's Metropolitan Police Department, where he was charged with making felony threats.

 Comments